diagrams/diagrams-doc/doc/manual.rst

-Before looking at specific two-dimensional transformations, it's worth saying a bit about transformations in general (a fuller treatment can be found in the section on `Diagrams.Core.Transform`_).
+Before looking at specific two-dimensional transformations, it's worth saying a bit about transformations in general (a fuller treatment can be found in the `core library reference`_).
 The `Transformation` type is defined in `Diagrams.Core.Transform`:mod:, from the `diagrams-core`:pkg: package.  `Transformation` is parameterized by the vector space over which it acts; recall that `T2` is provided as a synonym for `Transformation R2`.

+.. _`core library reference`: core.html

 `Transformation v` is a `Monoid` for any vector space `v`: